On a typical day at Princeton Seminary’s 21-acre Farminary, students can be seen clad in boots and overalls gently

 In addition to addressing vocational questions and explanations about the texts, the farm also provides a forum for theological reflection on pressing contemporary topics like sustainability, water, climate change, food justice, environmental justice, racial justice, and food sovereignty.

-The 2017–18 academic year marks the introduction of the Certificate in Theology, Ecology, and Faith Formation, which is open to all master’s-level students.
+The 2017–18 academic year marks the introduction of the concentration in Theology, Ecology, and Faith Formation, which is open to all master’s-level students.
 The program trains students to recognize the connections between theology and current ecological issues and how to respond to those challenges.

 Beyond the Seminary community, the Farminary provides an opportunity for community building.
 For example, Mercer Street Friends brings spoiled produce from their food bank to the farm’s compost pile—saving the organization money and putting food back into the ecological cycle.